Our History

 -

-Inducted the most recent Honored Organization - Riegel & Emory Human Resource Research Center (Darla Moore School of Business, University of South Carolina)
+Inducted the 13th Honored Organization - Riegel & Emory Human Resource Research Center (Darla Moore School of Business, University of South Carolina)

 Moved CHRO Academy out of Park Lane Hotel to the Sheraton New York Times Square